kareltucek/uhk-squal_research-agent/the_story/how_i_made_own_trackballs.md

 # Ball prototyping

-Now how I started making balls - that is, make silicon molds, cast epoxy resin balls, sand them, polish them, try them, figure out what went wrong, repeat till satisfied.
+After spending some time looking for suitable balls on the internet (to no avail), I decided to try to make my own - that is, make silicon molds, cast epoxy resin balls, sand them, polish them, try them, figure out what went wrong, repeat till satisfied.

 ## Casting